mscdex/ssh2-streams/README.md

 * **disconnect**([< _integer_ >reasonCode]) - _boolean_ - Writes a disconnect packet and closes the stream.
 Returns `false` if you should wait for the `drain` event before sending any more traffic.

+* **rekey**() - _boolean_ - Starts the re-keying process.
+Incoming/Outgoing packets are buffered until the re-keying process has finished.
+Returns `false` to indicate that no more packets should be written until the `NEWKEYS` event is seen.

 * **requestSuccess**([< _Buffer_ >data]) - _boolean_ - Writes a request success packet.
 Returns `false` if you should wait for the `drain` event before sending any more traffic.

 * **requestFailure**() - _boolean_ - Writes a request failure packet.
 Returns `false` if you should wait for the `drain` event before sending any more traffic.